danthegoodman1/RedpandaSovereignStructure/README.md

 ![image (4)](/assets/image%20(4).png)

-## Motivation

-OpenAI structured outputs are super useful, unlocking many novel use cases for LLMs, yet we seldom have the luxuries of managed models with open source models that we can run locally.

-This achieves that.

-It gives us all the advantages that [Redpanda Sovereign AI promises](https://ai.redpanda.com/), while also providing the benefits of structured outputs.

-While a system that can directly follow [the design shared by OpenAI](https://openai.com/index/introducing-structured-outputs-in-the-api/#:~:text=achieve%20100%25%20reliability.-,Constrained%20decoding,-Our%20approach%20is) might reduce the complexity of the pipeline and result in fewer errors landing in the DLQ, there are some advantages.

-First, the following quote from OpenAI gives pause:

-> However, once the model has already sampled `{“val`, then `{` is no longer a valid token

-Well... `{` is still valid.
-It can be part of the string :)

-While this may be a poorly contrived example, it may not be, so we don’t fully know the limitations of their JSON output (e.g. do they support `null` as the output, or a top-level array?)

-What we trade in some runtime complexity to coordinate the AI and transform stages is orders of magnitude less complex and costly than what OpenAI has done, and now we can colocate the model with our data!

-No more shipping our sensitive data out of our network (expensive egress) and to OpenAI who does who knows with it!

-## Limitations

-This system is not perfect, there are a few unoptimal solutions that have to be performed:

-1. Because the LLM cannot guarantee JSON output, we must send it to the subsequent transform for JSON and schema validation.
-2. There are a few places where build-time variables would have to be injected, because they are not something that can be resolved (conveniently at least) at runtime.
-For example the schema registry IDs in the data transforms. (there may be a way to resolve these then cache them with the schema registry sdk).
-3. There is no (convenient) way to dynamically pull schema registry entries into the connect LLM prompt at the moment, so we hard code it in

-## Code structure

-Expected dependencies to be installed are:
-- Docker
-- Rust toolchain (rustup, cargo, etc.)
-- A unix-based shell env (developed with zsh on arm macOS, but other shells should work fine)

-Everything should work out of the box.
-If something breaks first run, please raise an issue!

-- [`running`](./running/), you will find the various scripts needed to execute the code.
-- [`transforms`](./transforms/) you will find the various Rust data transforms that are used
-- [`helpers`](./helpers) are just various helper scripts I used to develop, tune, and eval the project, and are not required for execution or evaluation

 ## Running it

 Check the `running` directory.
 In there you will find numbered scripts that you can execute in order: